-The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
+The NRC staff notes that the information regarding SFP level instrumentation channel accuracy is not currently available for review and that in its letter dated August 28, 2013, the licensee identified the status of this activity as "Not Started."
+The licensee indicated that the information will be provided to the staff during the August 2014, 6-month OIP update.
 The staff has identified this request as:

-- a) An estimate of the expected instrument channel accuracy performance under both (a) normal SFP level conditions (approximately Level 1 or higher) and (b) at the BDB conditions (i.e., radiation, temperature, humidity, post-seismic and postshock conditions) that would be present if the SFP level were at the Level 2 and Level 3 datum points. - b) A description of the methodology that will be used for determining the maximum allowed deviation from the instrument channel design accuracy that will be employed under normal operating conditions as an acceptance criterion for a calibration procedure to flag to operators and to technicians that the channel requires adjustment to within the normal condition design accuracy.
+a) An estimate of the expected instrument channel accuracy performance under both (i) normal SFP level conditions (approximately Level 1 or higher) and (ii) at the b) A description of the methodology that will be used for determining the maximum allowed deviation from the instrument channel design accuracy that will be employed under normal operating conditions as an acceptance criterion for a calibration procedure to flag to operators and to technicians that the channel requires adjustment to within the normal condition design accuracy.